SelenaChoUtah/CS6350/DecisionTree/LinearRegression/README.md

 The goal of this linear regression file is how to set the parameters.

-Change the following hyperparameter within the main file to whatever you desired
+Change the following hyperparameter within the main file to whatever you desired.

 Remember to comment in/out the function you want to run